Nicokirr/MixedRealityDemo/README.md

 # MixedRealityDemo
-This is a sample app to try the Mixed Reality features introduced in Power Apps in release wave 2, 2020
+This is a sample app to try the Mixed Reality features introduced in Power Apps in release wave 2, 2020 You can either import the solution (managed or unmanaged), or the .msapp file from the Power Apps Studio

 ## Mesurements
 Ability to measure distances, areas, and volumes, with different units (meters, centimeters, inches, feets)